ktung1189/Web_Scraping_Mission_to_Mars/README.md

 - Scrape Mars hemisphere images from [USGS Astrogeology site](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars)

-The data is stored in Mongodb and then will be displayed on a dashboard
+The data is stored in Mongodb and then will be displayed on a dashboard.

 ## Technologies Used